 I could feel the pride in the people around me, everyone young and old coming together united as one, head held high with one voice, “Lest we Forget.”
 With the coming of the dawn the trumpet sounded the Last Post, indicating that the soldiers had gone to their final rest, and ending the service.

 At the end of the Memorial service, the Adelaide River Show Society provides a “Gunfire” Breakfast for the public comprising a comprehensive, fully-cooked breakfast, including self-service tea and coffee.
-For added interest for display for public viewing a Waler horse display, wind ensemble and a memorabilia military small arms display.
+For added interest for public viewing are a number of displays, including: the Waler horse display, a wind ensemble and a memorabilia military small arms display.

-In line with Anzac Day tradition, service members remembered our soldiers with a bit of Two-up.
+In line with Anzac Day tradition, service members remembered our soldiers with a bit of Two-up … and you can do likewise with all funds raised being donated to Legacy.